 In my opinion, car travel in Crete is the best way to go about discovering the most authentic side of the island.

-Still, road trips need some planning, and planning can come with doubt at times.
-If you are uncertain whether to make Matala one of your stops, first consider what you are expecting to see and do once in the village.
+Still, road trips need some planning, which can sometimes come with doubt.
+If you are uncertain whether to make Matala one of your stops, first consider what you expect to see and do once in the village.

 So let’s see now what things to expect when visiting Matala!